 A poison ivy rash will eventually go away on its own.
-But the itching can be difficult to deal with.
+But the itching can be hard to deal with and make it difficult to sleep.
+If you scratch your blisters, they may become infected.
 Here are some steps you can take to help control the itching:

 - Apply an over-the-counter corticosteroid cream for the first few days.

 - Take oral antihistamines, such as diphenhydramine (Benadryl, others), which may also help you sleep better.

 - Soak in a cool-water bath containing an oatmeal-based bath product (Aveeno).

 - Place cool, wet compresses on the affected area for 15 to 30 minutes several times a day.

 - AskMayoExpert.
 Contact dermatitis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.